Online Advanced Information Technology Graduate Certificate

 Comprehensive financial assistance services are available at MET, including graduate assistantships (up to $4,200 per semester), scholarships, graduate loans, and payment plans.
 There is no cost to apply for financial assistance, and you may qualify for a student loan regardless of your income.
 Learn more.

-Boston University’s Graduate Certificate in Information Technology consists of four required online courses (16 credits).
+Boston University’s Graduate Certificate in Advanced Information Technology consists of four required online courses (16 credits).

 Those who complete both the Graduate Certificate in Information Technology and the Graduate Certificate in Advanced Information Technology will have satisfied all but two of the courses required to complete the online Master of Science in Computer Information Systems.